Thomas Howard (American football): Cincinnati Bengals

-2011

-In the 2011 offseason, Thomas Howard signed a 2-year deal with the Bengals worth $6.5 million.
+In the 2011 offseason, Howard signed a 2-year deal with the Bengals worth $6.5 million.

-2012

-On September 13, 2012, Joe Reedy of the Cincinnati Enquirer reported that the Bengals had placed linebacker Thomas Howard on injured reserve after tearing his ACL in practice.
+On September 13, 2012, Joe Reedy of The Cincinnati Enquirer reported that the Bengals had placed Howard on injured reserve after tearing his ACL in practice.

 Atlanta Falcons

-2013

 Howard was signed by the Atlanta Falcons on October 22, 2013, and subsequently released on November 12, 2013, having appeared in two games.